KisangaDavid/DKBlog/src/data/blog-posts/roosterRiddle.md

 2. If the nim-sum of a position is already 0, then there is no valid move that results in a position with a nim-sum of 0

-3. If the nim-sum of a position is not 0, there exists a move that results in a position with a nim-sum of 0
+3. If the nim-sum of a position is not 0, there always exists a move that results in a position with a nim-sum of 0

 <br />